 Breaking Down the Ideal Backpacks / Travel Bags for Music Festivals

-After a year of pain, Festivals are back for 2021.
-They are later than usual – with many dates pushed out into September.
-The first major festivals are in July, with August the prime month where we will have a lot of great music to choose from.
+After a years of pain, Festivals are back!
+The first major festivals are in June, with August the prime month where we will have a lot of great music to choose from.

 When I think of bags or backpacks for a festival weekend, that trusty Samsonite Cosmolite hard shell case simply won’t work.
 The walk from the entrance to the camping fields can be muddy – or at least will involve going over those metal walkways with ridges or grass.